 The trail was a combination of sealed roads and shady forest trails.
 There are several scenic huts to stop for refreshments on the way up.

-We used Die Boerse who had excellent bikes and a friendly guide who made the whole day out a lot of fun.
+We used Die Boerse, who had excellent bikes and a friendly guide who made the whole day a lot of fun.

 OTHER THINGS TO DO IN INNSBRUCK

-The above things to do are the main attractions in Innsbruck Mark and I think you should.
-However, if you have some more time, here are some more experiences we enjoyed.
+That covers the star attractions in Innsbruck that you shouldn’t miss.
+However, if you have more time, here are some more things we enjoyed.

 MARIA-THERESIEN-STRASSE